codescape/jira-scrum-poker/docs/supported-languages.md

 * German
 * French

-None of this languages works for your users?
+None of these languages works for your users?
 Feel free to [get in contact](/support) with us in order to find a solution!